 Budgeted expenditures are controlled at the departmental level with the Village administrator's oversight.
 All transfers and any revision that changes the total expenditures not contemplated of any fund must be approved by the Board of Trustees.
 All budget amendments must be approved by the Board of Trustees.

-The budget was approved on April 27, 2020.
+The budget was approved on April 26, 2021 and amended on October 25, 2021.

 NOTE 2 - STEWARDSHIP, COMPLIANCE AND ACCOUNTABILITY - Continued